Jorge Polanco Player Props: Twins vs. Nationals

-On Saturday, Jorge Polanco (on the back of going 1-for-4) and the Minnesota Twins play the Washington Nationals, whose starting pitcher will be Chad Kuhl.
+On Sunday, Jorge Polanco (on the back of going 1-for-5 with a double) and the Minnesota Twins face the Washington Nationals, whose starting pitcher will be Patrick Corbin.
 First pitch is at 2:10 PM ET.

 Jorge Polanco Game Info & Props vs. the Nationals